 Many chess players ask me the same questions over and over again.
-The most common questions involve the big 3: anxieties before and during the game, barriers that prevent them from improving at chess and obstacles that disallow focusing on chess, sticking to the plan and reaching the goals.
-In today’s article you will learn how to deal with these 3 big problems that prevent many chess players from fully enjoying the game and reaching their potential.
+The most common questions involve the big 3: anxieties before and during the game, barriers that prevent them from improving at chess, and obstacles that disallow focusing on chess, sticking to the plan and reaching the goals.
+In today’s article, you will learn how to deal with these 3 big problems that prevent many chess players from fully enjoying the game and reaching their potential.

 1. How to deal with chess anxieties

 How many times have you noticed that you are very nervous before or during the game?
-Generally, stress supposed to help you in performing better, staying alert and focused on a given task.
+Generally, stress is supposed to help you in performing better, staying alert and focused on a given task.

-In chess however, it is not as simple.
+In chess, however, it is not as simple.
 Many players experience such an extreme level of anxiety before the game, that they “burn out” before the game even begins and become totally reluctant during the game.
 They focus all their attention on worrying about the outcome of the game, rather than focusing on the game itself.
-This approach oftentimes leads to series of unforced mistakes, or so-called blunders, and may cost you the game.
+This approach oftentimes leads to a series of unforced mistakes, or so-called blunders, and may cost you the game.

 We have proposed one simple, yet very effective method that involves solving simple tactics before an important game to warm up your “chess muscle”, boost your confidence and most importantly to get rid of anxiety.
-We have discussed many other important things about psychological aspects of chess in the first part of the comprehensive training course.
+We have discussed many other important things about the psychological aspects of chess in the first part of the comprehensive training course.
 Feel free to read more about it here.

-Here are couple things to keep in mind in order to eliminate (or at least greatly reduce) chess anxieties:
+Here are couple of things to keep in mind in order to eliminate (or at least greatly reduce) chess anxieties:

 – Do solve “warm up” tactics before the game.